jwds1978/jwds1978.github.io/_posts/2017-05-22-darkness-and-depression.md

-  drugs.&nbsp; To me, it seems like a lot of veterans &#8212; and, people struggling with mental illness, in general &#8212; believe lies about themselves.&nbsp; What I've done, in my best estimation, is find a way in which to represent the source of the lies &#8212; a Puppet Master &#8212; and, a way to control it.&nbsp; Some people achieve this through medication and therapy, others through exercise, and still others through religion and service.&nbsp; My journey has been a combination of all of these things and it's far from over.&nbsp; Howevere, I've just won a major battle.
+  drugs.&nbsp; To me, it seems like a lot of veterans &#8212; and, people struggling with mental illness, in general &#8212; believe lies about themselves.&nbsp; What I've done, in my best estimation, is find a way in which to represent the source of the lies &#8212; a Puppet Master &#8212; and, a way to control it.&nbsp; Some people achieve this through medication and therapy, others through exercise, and still others through religion and service.&nbsp; My journey has been a combination of all of these things and it's far from over.&nbsp; However, I've just won a major battle.
 </p>
 <p>
   For now, I'll just keep listening.&nbsp; I'd encourage you to take the time to listen to yourself too.&nbsp; You may be surprised at what you come to learn.